It started with spirit

 The first-ever Hotel Chocolat shop opens!

-To realise their dream of becoming cocoa farmers, Angus and Peter buy a beautiful 250-year-old cocoa plantation in Saint Lucia – Rabot Estate.
+To realise their dream of becoming cocoa farmers, Angus and Peter buy a beautiful 250-year-old cacao farm in Saint Lucia – Rabot Estate.

 Hotel Chocolat’s first cafe opens in London’s Borough Market, serving a range of innovative cocoa-centred food and drinks.
 It quickly becomes popular.